lukakap/study.DE-zoomcamp.04-analytics-engineering-dbt/README.md

 - Join the [dbt community](https://getdbt.com/community) to learn from other analytics engineers
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+### My Comments

+**difference between staging and core models**

+The staging layer is the first layer of transformation applied to raw data.
+It's where you perform initial cleaning and preparation of the data imported from various source systems before it's used in more complex transformations

+The core layer (or sometimes referred to as the "transformation layer" or part of the "data marts" layer) is where the bulk of business logic and complex transformations are applied.